MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

 ![New project dialog](images/tutorials4.png)

-Once the project is created, copy the remote string as you will use it to update the local repository's remote URL to point to your new Azure DevOps project:
+Once the project is created, copy the remote string as you'll use it to update the local repository's remote URL to point to your new Azure DevOps project:

 ![Getting Azure DevOps remote](images/tutorials5.png)